Liuziyu77/RAR/README.md

 <br>

 ## 📢 News
-- 🚀 [03/25/2024] We publish our finetune data, and the code to generate the finetune data.
-Our example json data is built on FGVC-Aircraft, you can explore more possibility with more datasets !!!
+- 🚀 [03/25/2024] We are excited to announce the publication of our fine-tuning data, along with the code used to generate this data.
+Our sample JSON data is based on the FGVC-Aircraft dataset.
+You are encouraged to expand your research and experiments with additional datasets to uncover even more possibilities!
 - 🚀 [03/20/2024] We upload part of our code in github, including Fine-Grained Visual Recognition and Few-Shot Image Recognition.
 More updata is coming soon !!!
 - 🚀 [03/20/2024] Our work is submitted to arXiv.

 ## 💡 Highlights
-- 🔥 We are excited to announce the publication of our fine-tuning data, along with the code used to generate this data.
-Our sample JSON data is based on the FGVC-Aircraft dataset.
-You are encouraged to expand your research and experiments with additional datasets to uncover even more possibilities!
+- 🔥 We conduct an in-depth analysis of the strengths and weaknesses of VLMs and MLLMs in processing fine-grained datasets.
 - 🔥 Our RAR can be seamlessly integrated into various MLLMs in a plug-and-play manner.
 - 🔥 Through rigorous testing across 11 classification datasets and 2 object detection datasets, we demonstrate that our method outperforms baselines on a variety of visual recognition tasks.